Honey Blackberry Scones

 If you’re looking for an extra-sweet scone that’s more of a stand-alone treat, then this isn’t the recipe for you.
 But if you’re looking for a lightly-sweet, buttery pastry dotted with summer fruit that’s perfect with a cup of coffee or tea and a little smear of your favorite jam, then this may be your scone.

-My original scone recipe includes sugar as its sweetener, but I make most of my scones with honey, especially for market.
+My original scone recipe includes sugar as its sweetener, but I make many of my scones with honey.
 I love the taste of honey, and I don’t need to use as much of it to get just enough subtle sweetness to differentiate a scone from a biscuit.
 Plus, honey is excellent when paired with fresh summer fruit.

 Mmmm.
 Scones.
 Here’s the recipe, friends!